Tachyon-Sonics/ChaosCastle/README.md

 The game was initially released for the Amiga and Macintosh computers in 1999.
 This is a Java-port that runs on any modern hardware, and is very close to the original version (see **History** below).

-Because this is an almost unmodified port of an old game, please read the instruction carefully (especially **Controls** and **Weapons**), because the game is far from having the conviviality and ease-of-use of your typical Smartphone game.
+Because this is an almost unmodified port of an old game, please read the instructions carefully (especially **Controls** and **Weapons**), because the game is far from having the conviviality and ease-of-use of your typical Smartphone game.

 Oh, and there is no download yet.
 You have to compile the game from the sources (see ** Compiling**).